Advanced Xbox Live sandboxes

 Just as users and devices access titles, titles access services.
 We introduce a concept of "title group" where sets of titles are granted access to service resources.

-Because there is a single production environment for Xbox One for all content (pre-release and retail), multiple instances (pre-release/retail) of a title must be prevented from operating on the same instances of resources.
+Because there is a single production environment for Xbox One (or later) for all content (pre-release and retail), multiple instances (pre-release/retail) of a title must be prevented from operating on the same instances of resources.

 What is in a sandbox?